Toward Functional and Non-Functional Evaluation of Application-Level Code Generation: Benchmarking on

-\textbf{Rerun Stability.} We evaluate the stability of our metrics by rerunning the entire benchmark pipeline five times for three representative models (GPT-5.2, Gemini-3-Pro-Preview, and Claude-4.5-Sonnet).
-For each generation, we measure variability across reruns using the standard deviation (Std) and coefficient of variation (CV), and then summarize the distribution across the 38 projects by reporting the median (med) and 95th percentile (p95).
-Table \ref{tab:rerun-stability} yields three key observations. \circnum{1}\ \textbf{Functional scores are perfectly reproducible.} For all LLMs and projects, the functional score exhibits zero variance across reruns, with Std and CV both equal to 0.
-This indicates that functional evaluation is strictly deterministic and free of randomness-induced statistical drift. \circnum{2}\ \textbf{The aggregated non-functional score is highly stable.} The overall standard deviation is 0.0003 (med) and 0.0012 (p95).
-The overall CV is 0.0007 (med) and 0.0028 (P95).
-In relative terms, this corresponds to about 0.07\% variation at the median project and 0.28\% at the 95th percentile.
-This suggests that non-functional comparisons are largely insensitive to rerun noise. \circnum{3}\ \textbf{Runtime metrics vary slightly across reruns} due to normal execution variability, such as OS scheduling, caching effects, and background processes on the machine.
-This variability does not materially affect the final non-functional evaluation.
-Across projects, the CV for runtime time is 0.0224 (med) and 0.0557 (p95), i.e., about 2.24\% median relative fluctuation and 5.57\% at the tail.
-For memory, CV is 0.0075 (med) and 0.0138 (p95).
-For CPU, CV is 0.0127 (med) and 0.0270 (p95).
-Importantly, we normalize each non-functional dimension against its reference baseline and then aggregate normalized dimension scores.
-This design reduces the influence of small run-to-run fluctuations, so the final non-functional results remain stable and do not change model-to-model conclusions.
+\textbf{Rerun Stability.} We assess metric stability by rerunning the full benchmark pipeline five times for three representative models: GPT-5.2, Gemini-3-Pro-Preview, and Claude-4.5-Sonnet.
+For each model, we compute the standard deviation (Std) and coefficient of variation (CV) across reruns for each project, and then summarize the results over all 38 projects using the median (med) and 95th percentile (p95).
+Table~\ref{tab:rerun-stability} shows that the benchmark is stable.
+First, functional scores are fully reproducible: Std and CV are both 0 for all evaluated projects and models.
+Second, the aggregated non-functional score is also highly stable, with an overall Std of 0.0003 (med) and 0.0012 (p95), and an overall CV of 0.0007 (med) and 0.0028 (p95).
+Third, runtime metrics show small variation across reruns, which is expected under normal execution noise such as OS scheduling and caching effects.
+Across projects, the overall CV is 0.0224 (med) and 0.0557 (p95) for runtime, 0.0075 (med) and 0.0138 (p95) for memory, and 0.0127 (med) and 0.0270 (p95) for CPU.
+Because each non-functional dimension is normalized against a fixed reference baseline before aggregation, these small fluctuations do not change the model-level conclusions.